 Can I call someone at the Foundation to inquire about my specific grant proposal? [+]

 Specific questions regarding the grant application process should be directed to the program officer listed on the very bottom of the grant guidelines document associated with each funding opportunity.
-General requests can be addressed to Patrick Johnston, Senior Program Officer, at 419.241.5049 or email, Patrick@toledocf.org.
+General requests can be addressed to Patrick Johnston, Vice President, Community Investments, at 419.241.5049 or email, Patrick@toledocf.org.
 We encourage first time and returning applicants to contact our Program Department staff to discuss proposals prior to submission.
 While we cannot review draft proposals, we are happy to answer questions about the application process and provide general guidance on types of requests that each funding opportunity will consider.